 Before you do anything, pause and reconsider dipping into your retirement savings.
 Those funds can be a significant source of money, but you'll thank yourself later if you can leave the money alone and find funding elsewhere.
 Things are not necessarily going to get any easier when you're older and have stopped earning an income.

 Alternatives to Borrowing Against Your IRA

-Look elsewhere: To protect your retirement and minimize tax complications, it may be better to borrow elsewhere.
+- Look elsewhere: To protect your retirement and minimize tax complications, it may be better to borrow elsewhere.
 An unsecured loan (where you don’t pledge anything as collateral) may be all you need.
 Those loans are available from peer-to-peer lending services, family members, and banks or credit unions.

-If you start by borrowing from a traditional lender, you still have the option to tap retirement savings later, if necessary.
+If you start by borrowing from a traditional lender, you still have the option to tap retirement savings later if necessary.
 But if you go directly to your IRA for funding, it may be hard to undo the damage.

 Investing in a Business

-If you want to use assets in your IRA to invest in a business, you might be able to pull it off—but it's not easy.
+If you want to use assets in your IRA to invest in a business, you might be able to pull it off, but it's not easy.

 You'll need to work with a firm that specializes in using IRAs to invest in businesses or real estate.
-If you go this route, expect to pay at least several thousand dollars to get set up, and you'll have to pay annual fees as well.
+If you go that route, expect to pay fees to get set up.
+You'll have to pay annual fees as well.

 If you use your IRA to invest in a business, you risk losing your income as well as your nest egg.
 As an alternative, you might be eligible for business loans backed by the U.S. Small Business Administration (SBA).
 Government backing makes it easier to qualify for loans and keeps borrowing costs low.